tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 # I. Detail

-    Version:    3
+    Version:    4
-    Date:       16/12/2019
+    Date:       25/01/2020
     Support:    All BIOS
     Changelogs:
-        - Update voodooI2C to newest, fix conflict with voodoops2
+        - Moved into Opencore
+        - Fixed all SSDT compatible, only change when booting to macOS
+        - Removed all useless SSDT
-        - Update Combojack to with init patch
+        - Update all Kext to lastest
-        - Fix LPC SSDT
         - Update ApplaALC to newest
-        - Optimize some patch
-        - Update all kext for better stability\
-        - Change SMBIOS to 15,2 for better iGPU
     Status: Stable

 ### <strong>Important</strong>:

-+   Disable auto power up on lid in BIOS, if not you will get black screen on wake up by lid.
+- Disable auto power up on lid in BIOS, if not you will get black screen on wake up by lid.
 Thanks @magonzalez112

 ### <strong>For 4k screen</strong>:

-+   Goto Config.plist -> Devices -> Properties -> PciRoot(0x0)/Pci(0x2,0x0)
+- Goto Config.plist -> DeviceProperties -> Add -> PciRoot(0x0)/Pci(0x2,0x0)
-+   Change dpcd-max-link-rate = <14000000>
+- Change dpcd-max-link-rate = <14000000>

 # II.
 System specification